Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 * Feature Set - Solutions on the market are either too expensive or limited in functionality (see appendix {appendixNo}).
 We want to offer an extensive suite of features that attracts investors from different backgrounds.

-Metrics for evaluating whether we have delivered on all of the above can be found in section {sectionNo} discussing our evaluation strategy.
+Metrics for evaluating whether we have delivered on all of the above can be found in section {sectionNo}, which discusses our evaluation strategy.

 ## Access to Historical and Live Data